ihym/ngx-timeago/README.md

 #### Write your own formatter

 If you want to write your own formatter, you need to create a class that implements `TimeagoFormatter`.
-The only required method is `parse` that must return the final `string`.
+The only required method is `format` that must return the final `string`.

 [Example](lib/src/timeago.formatter.ts)